 There is, of course, ‘a long contribution’ because MSPs who are elected and paid to do this job are not making a good fist of it.
 However, I have no time for a long contribution, only the short one.
 Besides the Call for Views did not want anything longer than “a maximum of 4 to 6 sides of A4”.
 I gave them two pages of documented deficiencies, publicised for many years by the Scottish Christian Party.

 One of the better Conservative MSPs nevertheless cites this Bill to illustrate a good [!!!] cross-party collaboration, while criticising the SNP administration in general.
+However, as convener of the Justice Committee that considered the Bill, one may understand why he cites it favourably, but this report of its discussions shows the state of play.
 Rather, the whole spirit behind it should have been recognised for what it is and thrown out.
 Collaboration with bad law does not make it good; it only sanitises it.
 One should not make poison palatable.
 This is an illustration, not a statement of equivalence – for the benefit of those who have been failed by our declining Scottish education system, and who have not been taught the difference between substance, illustration and application, or who have not been told the function of an adjective.
 For illustrative purposes, the Justice Secretary’s letter dated 17 Jan 2021 annexed to the ‘Call for Views’ begins: “Following MSPs members agreement…” Spot the two if not three mistakes.
 I spare his blushes for the rest of his letter.

 Rather, the Christian Institute sees continued failings in this Bill, as well as complaining about the eleventh-hour consultation sprung on an unsuspecting public.
 It reminds me of Alex Salmond’s hegemony when he thought he could get a Hate Crime Bill through Holyrood inside a week.